ccs-ucb/290Q/assets/labs/L10-plugins-2/L10-plugins-2.md

 </html>
 ```

+Note that the code above assumes that you have a copy of jspsych stored locally on your computer.
+The code uses the [relative path](https://www.w3schools.com/html/html_filepaths.asp) (e.g. `"../../../jspsych/dist/jspsych.js"`) to import code from jsPsych.
+You may need to modify the relative path so that it reflects where jsPsych is stored on your computer.

 ### Custom Plugin

 The code inside our custom plugin is copied here.
 In the next section, we will walk through some different pieces of the code and what they do.